warrior1211421/Gaming-Techies/content/posts/best-pc-build-under-1000.md

           within the PC build.
 It not only keeps your PC running at a consistent speed all the time but also makes it capable of supporting most games.
-          However, the condition is that it must be of high quality (which this one by Cooler Master is).
+          However, the condition is that it must be of high quality (which this one by Cooler Master is.

           Cooler Master is one of the leading brands in the hardware manufacturing market and is known for its quality production.
 This power supply by Cooler Master is exceptional in not only its performance but the design also.
 Following are some of its features that you must look at to consider for the purchase.